Orange County • LLC-Owned Property • 2026

 Entity Buyers (DSCR/Bridge/Hard Money)

 Buyers purchasing as an LLC or corporation typically use investor financing — DSCR loans, bridge loans, or hard money — rather than conventional residential financing.
-Our mortgage team provides entity buyer financing for investment property acquisitions.
+Our mortgage team arranges entity buyer financing for investment property acquisitions.

 Selling Directly from the LLC